 For more detailed information about WCRA Claims Reporting, please see the Claims Reference Guide.

-Claim reports must be submitted electronically via the Association's secure eMember service.
-To be able to report using the eMember tool, a personal account with a username and password needs to be set up for you.
-If you are not already an eMember, please apply here.
+Claim reports must be submitted electronically via the WCRA Portal.
+To be able to report using the WCRA Portal, an individual account with a username and password needs to be set up.

 For the first report, use the Initial Claim Report and include basic claim caption information, a complete description of the occurrence and injury, payment information, and the current status of the claim including recovery potential.
 For subsequent reports, prior to submitting a reimbursement, use the Interim Claim Report to provide a status update.
 If a Reimbursement Request is submitted, you do not need to submit a separate Interim Claim Report.